In the largest Afghan enclave in the US, frustration, heartbreak and 'a sense of mourning' - KESQ

 “There was a sense of hope, of wanting to help, and wanting to do more and do better and go back to the country, and this sentiment of belonging and being both Afghan and American,” said Darby, now 38 and the executive director of an educational program in the San Francisco Bay area.

-But that sense of rebuilding their fractured country is rapidly fading as provincial capital after provincial capital in Afghanistan falls to the Taliban decades after their regime collapsed at the hands of the US military and Afghan opponents.
+But that sense of rebuilding their fractured country has faded.
+On Sunday, the Taliban seized power in Afghanistan, with the militants taking control of the presidential palace and Afghan President Ashraf Ghani fleeing the country.

-“It’s the complete reverse now,” Darby said.
+“It’s the complete reverse now,” Darby said in an interview before the Taliban took control of Kabul.
 “The Afghanistan that those in the diaspora, especially those in Fremont, had hoped for is no longer.”

 The San Francisco Bay area is home to about 60,000 Afghan immigrants, the largest concentration in the cities of Hayward and Fremont, where the climate, the surrounding mountains and a strip of small businesses and Afghan social organizations known as Little Kabul reminds them of their native land.

-“The whole community is frustrated,” said Rona Popal, 63, executive director of the Afghan Coalition, a community organization.
+“The whole community is frustrated,” Rona Popal, 63, executive director of the Afghan Coalition, a community organization, said last week.

 “They’re very mad.
 They are confused.
 They’re mad not only at the United States but also at the Afghans themselves, those leaders who are sitting in the government with the power and are still talking about ‘we’re going to fight’ and every day you see the Taliban coming.”

-Mazar-i-Sharif, the most important city in the north of Afghanistan, fell to the Taliban Saturday after government forces suddenly left the city and headed toward the Uzbekistan border, according to sources in the city.
+The sudden takeover of Kabul by the Taliban has taken many by surprise.
+US intelligence analysts had predicted it likely would take several more weeks before Afghanistan’s civilian government in Kabul fell to Taliban fighters.

-The fall of Mazar-i-Sharif, the capital of Balkh province, and Qalat, the capital of Zabul province, means the Taliban now control 25 provincial capitals.
-Only two major cities — Kabul and Jalalabad — remain in the Afghan government’s control.
+The US defense secretary has approved the deployment of 1,000 more American troops into Afghanistan due to the deteriorating security situation, a defense official told CNN, upping the number of troops in the country to 6,000.
+All US embassy staff have been evacuated and were at the airport on Sunday night, the State Department said.

-In Washington, President Joe Biden has defended his decision to end the war in Afghanistan, insisting no amount of sustained American presence there could resolve the country’s problems.
+In Washington, President Joe Biden had defended his decision to end the war in Afghanistan, insisting no amount of sustained American presence there could resolve the country’s problems.

-Biden said US troops will be done with the military mission by the end of this month.
-After dismantling al Qaeda in the country and killing Osama bin Laden, Biden said the military mission had been accomplished.
+But officials are acknowledging they are surprised by what’s happened and admit miscalculation.

-“They’ve got to fight for themselves, fight for their nation,” Biden said this week, referring to the Afghan government.
-“They’ve got to want to fight.”
+The rapid fall of Afghanistan’s national forces and government has come as a shock to Biden and senior members of his administration, who only last month believed it could take months before the civilian government in Kabul fell — allowing a period of time after American troops left before the full consequences of the withdrawal were laid bare.

 Fear of a full-blown civil war back home